The Employment Law Review: International Employment Challenges and Adaptations to the covid-19 pandemic

 With a digital nomad visa, workers can explore international destinations during the pandemic without competing with local people for jobs.
 Digital nomad visas also may initiate crucial economic recovery activity by heightening a country's international presence in the business and technology sectors and, in particular, moving smaller countries forward in those sectors.

 V Looking ahead and future implications

 The pandemic has ignored international borders and has created a worldwide health and financial crisis.
-The business response to the financial consequences wrought by covid-19, however, will be constrained, and must be informed, by the dynamic, fluid and rapidly changing workplace laws and practices that govern in different countries around the world.
+The business response to the financial consequences wrought by covid-19, however, will be constrained and must be informed by the dynamic, fluid and rapidly changing workplace laws and practices that apply in different countries around the world.